Mochi: Variations outside Japan

 In China, tangyuan is made from glutinous rice flour mixed with a small amount of water to form balls and is then cooked and served in boiling water.
 Tangyuan is typically filled with black sesame paste or peanut paste and served in the water that it was boiled in.

 In Hong Kong and other Cantonese regions, the traditional lo mai chi (糯米糍 (no6 mai5 ci4)) is made of glutinous rice flour in the shape of a ball, with fillings such as crushed peanuts, coconut, red bean paste, and black sesame paste.
-It can come in a variety of modern flavors such as green tea, mango, taro, strawberry, and more.
+It can come in a variety of modern flavors, such as green tea, mango, taro, strawberry, and more.

 In Philippines, a traditional Filipino sweet snack similar to Japanese mochi is called tikoy (甜粿 (tiⁿ-kóe)).
 There is also another delicacy called espasol with a taste similar to Japanese kinako mochi, though made with roasted rice flour (not kinako, roasted soy flour).
 The Philippines also has several steamed rice snacks with very similar names to mochi, including moche, mache, and masi.
 These are small steamed rice balls with bean paste or peanut fillings.
-However they are not derived from the Japanese mochi, but are derivatives of the Chinese jian dui (called buchi in the Philippines).
-They are also made with the native galapong process, which mixes ground slightly fermented cooked glutinous rice with coconut milk.
+However, they are not derived from the Japanese mochi but are derivatives of the Chinese jian dui (called buchi in the Philippines).
+They are also made with the native galapong process, which mixes ground, slightly fermented cooked glutinous rice with coconut milk.

 In Korea, chapssal-tteok (Hangul: 찹쌀떡) varieties are made of steamed glutinous rice or steamed glutinous rice flour.

 In Indonesia, kue moci is usually filled with sweet bean paste and covered with sesame seeds.
 Kue moci comes from Sukabumi, West Java and Semarang, Central Java.
 Another Indonesian mochi is yangko, a Yogyakarta mochi made from glutinuous rice.
+In Pontianak, mochi is covered with ground peanut powder and the dish named kaloci.

 In Malaysia, kuih kochi is made from glutinous rice flour and filled with coconut filling and palm sugar.
-Another Chinese Malaysian variant, loh mai chi is made with same ingredients but their fillings are filled with crushed peanuts.
-There is also kuih tepung gomak, which has similar ingredients and texture to mochi but larger in size.
+Another Chinese Malaysian variant, loh mai chi is made with the same ingredients, but their fillings are filled with crushed peanuts.
+There is also kuih tepung gomak, which has similar ingredients and texture to mochi but the size is larger.
 The snack is quite popular in the east coast of Malaysia.

 In Singapore, muah chee is made from glutinous rice flour and is usually coated with either crushed peanuts or black sesame seeds.